 Although most interns would prefer to get paid, the fact that an internship is paid does not always qualify it as a good internship.
 There are many amazing unpaid internships in the nonprofit world that provide great experience and exposure to the field.

 Although the Department of Labor's Internship Guidelines is becoming stricter in requiring for-profit companies to pay their interns, the fact that your internship is paid does not make it better than other internships where pay is not an option.
 If you are set on getting a job in the nonprofit world, real-world experience may be required to get hired for full-time although the chance to get paid to learn in these types of environments is rare.
 In this case, it’s important for students to identify their personal goals before they make a decision that they’ll only accept a paid internship.

 Internships that provide opportunities to meet a large number of professionals currently working in the field are those experiences that give students the chance to make important professional connections that can last a lifetime.

-Internships that offers a good salary, benefits, and perks are often seen as the dream internship that everyone strives for.
+Internships that offer a good salary, benefits, and perks are often seen as the dream internship that everyone strives for.
 There are many organizations that pay interns quite well in addition to offering them many benefits that full-time employees have including health and dental.
 Some organizations offer a variety of perks, such as concert tickets, networking receptions, gym memberships, plus much more.
-An organization that offers these types of benefits to their interns also offer great benefits to their current employees.
+An organization that offers these types of benefits to their interns also offers great benefits to its current employees.